Photo by Glen Carrie on Unsplash

 I knew that I learn things quicker if I'm able to build them on my own.

-But was there going to any time for me to do that?
+But was there going to be any time for me to do that?
 What would I even build?

 It was hard to find a project of the right size.
-Too small and straightforward and I wouldn't learn much, but too big would be time-consuming and the high possibility of being way over my head and drop the project.
+Too small and straightforward and I wouldn't learn much, but too big would be time-consuming and the high possibility of being way over my head and dropping the project.